ant-design/ant-design-pro-site/docs/advanced-menu.en-US.md

 type: Advanced Usage
 ---

-By default, Pro will read the routes configuration in `config/config.tsx` as the menu data of ProLayout to generate the menu, and cooperate with [`plugin-access`](https://umijs.org/plugins/plugin-access) You can also easily manage the authority of the menu.
+Pro Intermediate will re-read the config / config.tsx Intermediate Route and configure it as the ProLayout menu data to generate the menu, and cooperate with [plugin-access`] (https://umijs.org/plugins/plugin-access).
+It is convenient to manage the authority of this menu.
+This mode can meet most of the needs, but the complexity of the business is always there, and sometimes it requires some advanced usage.

+## Request the menu from the server

 In some cases, hard-coded menu data may not meet our needs.
 Pro also provides corresponding solutions for remote menu data requests.
-Here we need to use two APIs to complete the configuration. `menuDataRender` can customize the data format, `menu.loading` can show the menu as a loading state.
+Here we need to use two APIs to complete the configuration. `menuDataRender` can customize the data format, `menu.loading` can make the menu display in a loading state.

-The specific code implementation is as follows, we can define the layout object in `src/app.tsx` and export it.

 ```tsx
 export const layout = async ({